 Can I buy the mattress without the pump?

-How to prevent pressure ulcers or bedsores?
+How do I prevent pressure ulcers or bedsores?

-Get as much movement as possible.
+Get as much movement and activity as possible.
 Change positions frequently to relieve pressure of prone body areas.
 Make sure that you are eating and drinking the right things.
 A healthy and balanced diet with plenty of water will help to prevent these sores.
 Take regular checks of your skin for any signs of pressure ulcers, and alert your doctor of any signs.

 How severe are pressure ulcers?